 Day 10: Vienna – the Spanish Riding School

 The Spanish Riding School and the Lipizzaners (part 2)

 Today, we get to see the morning training session of the Lipizzaners and tour the school.
 I’m quite excited.
 We get to the Spanish Riding School about 30 minutes before the training session starts.
-When you arrive you are given a group number, and when your number is called you enter the venue with your group.
+When you arrive, you are given a group number, when called, you enter the venue with your group.

 Morning Training Session

 The morning exercises last a couple of hours, you can stay for all or part of the training.
-Since we have the guided tour already booked, we stay for a little over an hour and then head back down to meet up with the tour.
-During that hour we get to see several riders and stallions go through the most fantastic maneuvers.
-This will always be a thrill for me.
+Since we have the guided tour already booked, we watch the horses go through their exercises for a little over an hour.
+Then we head down to meet up with the tour.
+During that hour, we get to see several riders and stallions go through the most extreme maneuvers.
+The Lipizzaners will always be a thrill for me.

 Touring the School and Stables